aslak3/maxicore32/README.md

 ### Stages

 0. fetch
-1. empty
+1. setup ALU
-2. write old PC to rPC if condition met
-3. branch to new PC if condition met
+2. write old PC to rPC if condition met and branch to new PC if condition met

 ## Jump/CallJump

 - 31:27 - opcode
-- 26 call flag
+- 26 - call flag
 - 23:20 - reg for old pc (rD) [write]
 - 19:16 - reg to use for new PC
 - 15:12 - condition